 congestion) or orange juice.
 If swallowing liquids is difficult, it is time for a feeding tube.
 You may not need it

-helps all body systems including the ever problematic bowels!
+is ideal and helps all body systems including the ever problematic bowels!